woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_authentication.md

 * The OAuth parameters must be added as query string parameters and *not* included in the Authorization header.
 This is because there is no reliable cross-platform way to get the raw request headers in WordPress.
 * The required parameters are: `oauth_consumer_key`, `oauth_timestamp`, `oauth_nonce`, `oauth_signature`, and `oauth_signature_method`. `oauth_version` is not required and should be omitted.
-* HMAC-SHA1 or HMAC-SHA256 are the only accepted hash algorithms.
 * The OAuth nonce can be any randomly generated 32 character (recommended) string that is unique to the consumer key.
 Read more suggestions on [generating nonces on the Twitter REST API forums](https://dev.twitter.com/discussions/12445).
 * The OAuth timestamp should be the unix timestamp at the time of the request.
 The REST API will deny any requests that include a timestamp outside of a 15 minute window to prevent replay attacks.
 * You must use the store URL provided by the index when forming the base string used for the signature, as this is what the server will use. (e.g. if the store URL includes a `www` sub-domain, you should use it for requests)